hurstie16s/C2-Framework/README.md

 # C2-Framework

-A lightweight Command & Control Framework.
+A lightweight Command & Control Framework built in Go 1.24.